oracle-livelabs/database-maa/recovery-service/intro-recovery-service/intro-recovery-service.md

 ## Introduction

 In this lab, you will learn how to protect and recover Oracle databases running on Oracle Cloud Infrastructure (OCI) in the event of a ransomware attack.
-Get hands-on experience using the Zero Data Loss Autonomous Recovery Service to protect Oracle Database 23ai.
+Get hands-on experience using the Zero Data Loss Autonomous Recovery Service to protect Oracle Database.
 Provision an Oracle Database with automatic backups and leverage unique features that enable real-time protection, enforce RMAN backup retention and immutability, display granular protection status, send alerts for critical events, and recover locally to the same or a different region.
 Gain a clear understanding of ransomware protection and cyber-resiliency when operating in a cloud environment.

 Estimated Workshop Time: 90 minutes